KEITHBOTTLNEKK/Bottlnekk2h/WEBHOOK_SETUP.md

 - ✅ Check spam folder

 ### Wrong Diagnostic Data
-- ⚠️ Webhook uses most recent diagnostic
+- ⚠️ If diagnosticId is missing, webhook falls back to most recent diagnostic
-- ✅ Ensure user books shortly after running analysis
-- ℹ️ System matches most recently created diagnostic to booking
+- ✅ Make sure diagnosticId is captured from URL parameter and passed to webhook
+- ✅ The booking calendar URL includes: `?diagnosticId=XYZ` - capture this value
+- ℹ️ Set up a custom field in GHL to capture diagnosticId from URL parameter

 ## How It Works